 Editor and publisher

-LeAnn Spencer, the founder of A Prairie Journal, is a journalist with more than 30 years of experience.
-She worked for nearly three decades at the Chicago Tribune as an editor and writer.
-While there she wore many hats, but one of the most satisfying was during her years as an environmental reporter.
-Since 2003, she has been a regular contributor to Chicago Wilderness Magazine and a private publishing consultant.
-Most recently, she served as copy editor for the spring issue of Fifth Wednesday Journal.
-Her love for the natural world stems to her childhood on an Indiana farm.
-In the last 15 years, she has explored the positive influences of the human-animal-nature connection by working as a volunteer using therapy dogs to assist children in hospitals, schools and residential facilities.
-In her spare time, she’s a novice bird watcher and enjoys a part-time career as a professional harpist.
-She has a Master of Liberal Arts degree from the University of Chicago, a B.A. in journalism from Indiana University, and is enrolled in the naturalist certificate program at the Morton Arboretum, Lisle, Illinois.
+LeAnn Spencer, the founder of A Prairie Journal, is a lifelong journalist and co-editor of the women's nature journal Seeding the Snow.
+She worked for nearly three decades at the Chicago Tribune as an editor and writer, where her stories still appear on occasion.
+Since 2003, she has been a regular contributor to Chicago Wilderness Magazine, a private publishing consultant, a member of the editing team for the Fifth Wednesday Journal, and instructor of nature writing at the Morton Arboretum.
+LeAnn’s love for the natural world stems to her childhood on an Indiana farm where she first learned to identify birds and discovered the joys of walking in the woods.
+She has a Master’s of Liberal Arts degree from the University of Chicago, a Bachelor’s degree in journalism from Indiana University, and holds a naturalist certificate from the Morton Arboretum, Lisle, Illinois.